 That little girl turned out to be Lil Tay, the world’s youngest flexer.
 She may be only nine-years-old, but she has clothes that cost more than your momma’s rent!
 How do I know?
 Well, she has said so numerous times in her videos.

 Lil Tay was everything that I’d come to despise from Bhad Bhabie, Woah Vicky, and their crew of faux-street Internet rappers, yet something drew me closer to her.
 Whereas I could barely get through more than two Bhad Bhabie or Woah Vicky videos, I found myself entranced at Lil Tay’s Instagram page.
 I watched video after video, until there were no more.
 Then, I went to her YouTube channel, and I watched some more.
 There was something different about this pipsqueak, and I was intrigued to learn more.

 Lil Tay’s videos were simple, yet entertaining.
-She’d loudly introduce herself, show off her latest car or house, remind us that she’s only 9-years-old yet her belongings cost more than your momma’s rent, and make it rain dollar bills for the camera.
+She’d loudly introduce herself, show off her latest car to visit Beaver Creek or house, remind us that she’s only 9-years-old yet her belongings cost more than your momma’s rent, and make it rain dollar bills for the camera.
 Profanity was often featured in Lil Tay’s videos, and sometimes I couldn’t help but wonder if she was another Andy Milonakis-esque adult, suffering from a growth-hormone deficiency that made her appear as a child.
 But no, Lil Tay was actually a child.
 A “flexer”.
 A source of controversy.